Eisenach: Administrative division

-The village of Fischbach was incorporated in 1922 and is a part of the inner town today.
+The village of Fischbach was incorporated in 1922 and is part of the inner town today.

 Climate

-Eisenach has a humid continental climate (Dfb) or an oceanic climate (Cfb) according to the Köppen climate classification system.
-Summers are warm and sometimes humid, winters are relatively cold.
-The town's topography creates a microclimate with mostly adequate air circulation along the west-eastern valley which made Eisenach a resort at the end of the 19th century.
+Eisenach has a humid continental climate (Dfb) or an oceanic climate (Cfb), according to the Köppen climate classification system.
+Summers are warm and sometimes humid, and winters are relatively cold.
+The town's topography creates a microclimate with mostly adequate air circulation along the west-eastern valley, which made Eisenach a resort at the end of the 19th century.
 Annual precipitation is 831 mm with moderate rainfall throughout the year.
 Light snowfall mainly occurs from December through February, but snow cover does not usually remain for long in the inner town valley.